Trevisan's extractor in the presence of quantum side information: Extractors

 An extractor $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is a function which takes a weak source of randomness $X$ and a uniformly random, short seed $Y$, and produces some output $\Ext(X,Y)$, which is almost uniform.
-The extractor is said to be strong, if the output is approximately independent from the seed.
+The extractor is said to be strong, if the output is approximately independent of the seed.

-\begin{deff}[strong extractor] A function $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is a \emph{$(k,\eps)$-strong extractor with uniform seed}, if for all distributions $X$ with $\Hmin{X} \geq k$ and a uniform seed $Y$, we have\footnote{A more standard classical notation would be $\frac{1}{2} \left\| \Ext(X,Y) \circ Y - U_m \circ Y \right\| \leq \eps$, where the distance metric is the variational distance.
+\begin{deff}[strong extractor~\cite{NZ96}] A function $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is a \emph{$(k,\eps)$-strong extractor with uniform seed}, if for all distributions $X$ with min-entropy $\Hmin{X} \geq k$ and a uniform seed $Y$, we have\footnote{A more standard classical notation would be $\frac{1}{2} \left\| \Ext(X,Y) \circ Y - U_m \circ Y \right\| \leq \eps$, where the distance metric is the variational distance.
 However, since classical random variables can be represented by quantum states diagonal in the computational basis, and the trace distance reduces to the variational distance, we use the quantum notation for compatibility with the rest of this work.} where $\rho_{U_m}$ is the fully mixed state on a system of dimension $2^m$. \end{deff}

-Using the connection between min-entropy and guessing probability (see \eqnref{eq:hmin=pguess}), a $(k,\eps)$-strong extractor can be seen as a function which guarantees that if the guessing probability of $X$ is not too high ($\pguess{X} \leq 2^{-k}$), then it produces a random variable which is approximately uniform and independent from the seed $Y$.
+Using the connection between min-entropy and guessing probability (\eqnref{eq:hmin=pguess}), a $(k,\eps)$-strong extractor can be seen as a function which guarantees that if the guessing probability of $X$ is not too high ($\pguess{X} \leq 2^{-k}$), then it produces a random variable which is approximately uniform and independent from the seed $Y$.

 As discussed in the introduction, we consider here a more general situation involving side information, denoted by $E$, which may be represented by the state of a quantum system.
-We then want to find some function $\Ext$ such that, if the probability of guessing $X$ \emph{given $E$} is not too high, $\Ext$ can produce a random variable $\Ext(X,Y)$ which is approximately uniform and independent from the seed $Y$ and the side information $E$.
+A function $\Ext$ is then an extractor if, when the probability of guessing $X$ \emph{given $E$} is not too high, $\Ext$ can produce a random variable $\Ext(X,Y)$ which is approximately uniform and independent from the seed $Y$ and the side information $E$.
 Equivalently, one may think of a \emph{privacy amplification} scenario~\cite{BBR88,BBCM95}, where $E$ is the information available to an adversary and where the goal is to turn weakly secret data $X$ into a \emph{secret} key $\Ext(X,Y)$, where the seed $Y$ is assumed to be public.
 (In typical key agreement protocols, the seed is chosen by the legitimate parties and exchanged over public channels.)